 7).
 A full Johnston education asks students to: participate in the living-learning community; develop an education that includes depth in areas of particular interest, liberal arts breadth, and a cross-cultural experience; self-govern through consensus; write and receive narrative evaluations instead of numerical grades; and integrate nodes of learning.
 Do you have any questions about these values and practices?

 8).
 How did you find out about the Johnston Center?

-It is especially important for transfer students interested in the Johnston Center to plan a visit to campus or a phone interview to discuss the program.
-Students may find that not all of their credits will be transferrable to the Johnston Center program, or that graduation may take longer than it would in the traditional program.
+It is especially important for transfer students interested in the Johnston Center to contact either the Johnston Director or Maggie Ruopp (email@example.com) before applying.
+At this time Johnston does not have the capacity to accept transfer students who have more than 40 transferable credits, unless that student is committed to spending three years in the program when they could graduate in less time in a more traditional program.
+Also, consider planning a visit to campus or a phone interview to discuss the program.
+Students may find that not all of their credits will be transferrable to the Johnston Center program.
 Meeting with a Johnston Center advisor can help clarify these issues for potential transfer students.